View the most popular items in our shop

 The Museum of London's Archaeological Archive holds millions of objects excavated across the city, many of which present a puzzle to archaeologists.
 What did these objects- many incomplete, broken or decayed- look like, and what were they used for?
 Here are three archaeological mystery objects from our collections.

-Guess what each object was used for, then click on the arrow at the bottom of the image to see the answer.
+Guess what each object was used for, then click on the 'i' icon at the bottom of the image to see the answer.

 Our first artefact is a favourite at the Archive and regularly features in a game of ‘guess the object’.
 Made from the matapodial bones of large animals (commonly horses and cattle), these objects are usually completely flat on one side, smoothed down through use.
 They sometimes have a bevel or point at the front and can feature holes drilled into the front and/or back.
 There has been some debate in the past about their use, with some having interpreted them as a tool to smooth linen, or perhaps used in textile preparation.
 However, through ethnographic study, experimental archaeology and even literary evidence, archaeologists have interpreted these objects as… ice skates!
 The earliest examples date back to the Bronze Age and can be found in central Europe – London’s examples primarily come from medieval sites, with this particular example having been excavated from Queen Victoria Street in 1987.